Sony A9 setup guide with tips and tricks

 Live view Display

 Live view display allows you to see the image you’re going to capture with the settings you have dialed-in like aperture and shutter speed.
 Some users report easier autofocusing in low light when it’s turned OFF, and you’d need to turn it off when using external flashes too that can’t be used with Sony’s TTL (through the lens) functionality.
 When u use a flash in a studio situation, you will want to turn this off.
+Setting it to ON also reduces the EVF refresh rate vrom 120fps to 60fps.

 Shoot.
 Start Disp.